 “Most of what I felt at this time was fear.
 I felt trapped, and John took pains to remind me that he had the power to harm me and my family.
 His threats were vague in the beginning—that rather than let me go, he would see me dead first.”

-Stompanato followed Lana to London where she filmed her next picture.
-Then he followed her to Acapulco, where she had hoped to get away from him and plan her next move.
-Every time Stompanato caught up with her, physical abuse followed.
-Bruises and camoflague by make-up became a part of Lana’s daily existence.
+John next followed Lana to Acapulco, where she’d hoped to get away and plan her next move.
+Every time Stompanato caught up with Lana, physical abuse followed.
+Bruises and camouflage by make-up became a part of Lana’s daily existence.

 The 1958 Academy Awards

-The beating he gave her was so intense, Cheryl could hear it through the walls.
-And for the first time in her mother’s year-long relationship with John Stompanato, Cheryl realized what was going on.
+The beating he gave her was intense.
+So much so that Cheryl could hear it through the walls.
+For the first time in her mother’s year-long relationship with John Stompanato, Cheryl realized exactly what was going on.

 Good Friday 1958

-So when Stompanato began another intense beating of her mother just over a week later on Good Friday, April 4, 1958, Cheryl ran downstairs and grabbed the only means of defense she could find: a kitchen knife.
-I’ll let Cheryl tell the story from here: [aff. link]
+When Stompanato began another intense beating of her mother just over a week later on Good Friday, April 4, 1958, Cheryl ran downstairs and grabbed the only means of defense she could find, a kitchen knife [aff. link]:

 “The thought of scaring him away flashed into my mind.
 I went back up the stairs to Mother’s bedroom and stood outside of her door for a few moments as Stompanato continued threatening to disfigure her.
 Suddenly Mother threw open the door.
 John came up from behind, his arm raised as if to strike.
 I took a step forward and he ran on the knife in my hands.
 Stompanato looked at me and said, ‘My God, Cheryl, what have you done?’ before falling to the floor.
 He was dead within moments.”